russellschmidt/rs-blog-3/src/pages/blog/2018-05-08-marketing/index.md

 5. Ability to manage/execute

 #### Differential Advantage Analysis
 Look at each of these 5 topics and judge strength and weaknesses.
-Dive into specifics at each - for example, reseach and development on the axis of finance a la Testa.

 #### Positioning
-Positionging allows sellers ro esponsd to customer complaines directly.
+Positioning allows sellers to respond to customer complaints directly.

 Positioning answers three questions
 1. Who are the sellers